rdchc/Combine-Networking-Lab/Readme.md

 - [ ] Cancel anytime by tapping buttons or after timeout

 - [ ] Disable fetching while in progress

+## API Source

+This project uses the Free Meal API from [TheMealDB.com](https://www.themealdb.com/api.php).
+This website provides a variety of free-of-charge APIs related to meals and recipes, including meal search by name, meal list in a specified category and random meals.

+For API key issue, since this project is experimental and will never go production, the test API key provided from the website is used according to the website's instructions.

 ## Useful Resources